 Which Yoga Is Best To Fight Coronavirus?

-There are many yogis who have come up with best yoga to fight Coronavirus.
+Many yogis have come up with the best yoga to fight the Coronavirus.
 The fact is that you cannot cure Coronavirus with Yoga but certainly you can help fight it or prevent it from happening.
 As yoga is to strengthen the mind and body and keep you physically active, this in return boosts your stamina and strengthens your body to fight anything that attacks your physical health.

 What is Super Power Yoga?